kora-projects/kora-docs/mkdocs/blog/en/generated-code-transparent-debugging.md

 ---

-## Breakpoints in Generated Code Are Sometimes the Best Breakpoints
+## Breakpoints in Generated Code Are Sometimes the Best Breakpoints { #breakpoints-generated-code }

 Because generated source is ordinary source, developers can place breakpoints in it when that is useful.